mongodb/specifications/source/client-side-encryption/tests/README.rst

       precision: 2,
    }

-Assert that an error message contains "expected 'precision' to be set with double or decimal128 index, but got: <TYPE> min"
+   Assert an error was raised.